- Beautiful Copenhagen

 Arrive 0800.
 Depart 1900.

-Sail south to Fredericia on the Jutland Peninsula, founded as a military stronghold in the 17th century.
-Explore the ramparts and town, visit a ‘hidden’ car collection or perhaps set off for the old Little Belt bridge where you can test your nerve on a bridge walk – don’t worry, you’ll be attached to a safety harness as you make your way across the bridge at a height of nearly 200 feet.
+Sail south to lesser-visited Fredericia on the Jutland Peninsula, which was founded as a military stronghold in the 17th century.
+Guarding the crossing from Jutland to the rest of the Danish kingdom, it's a fine example of Denmark's military prowess.
+Explore the ramparts and town, visit a ‘hidden’ car collection or perhaps set off for the old Little Belt bridge where you can test your nerve on a bridge walk – don’t worry, you’ll be attached to a safety harness as you make your way across the bridge at a height of over 100 feet.

 Arrive 0800.
 Depart 1600.